justonian/iam-credentials-api/README.md

     "status": "ACTIVE"
 }

-The head node secret token should be sent in the Authorization header.
+The head node secret token should also be sent in the Authorization header.

 ### Setting up the compute/worker nodes

-7. Since the AWS CLIs and SDKs only allow retrieving credentials from Localhost and a 169...
+13. Since the AWS CLIs and SDKs only allow retrieving credentials from Localhost and a 169...
 IP address, you next need to install a localhost proxy service.
-Copy localhost_proxy.py to each compute worker node and setup a persistent process to launch this service at boot of each instance.
+Copy the localhost_proxy.py file to each compute worker node and setup a persistent process to launch this service at boot of each instance.

 ```
-python localhost_proxy.py --host 'your_api_endpoint_here'
+python3 localhost_proxy.py --host 'your_api_endpoint_here'
 ```
-You should include any path beyond the hostname, including the /prod.
+You should include any path beyond the hostname, so be sure to exclude the stage name such as /prod.
 The default endpoint when not specified is t7b9p81x86.execute-api.us-east-1.amazonaws.com.

+### Configure the CLI or AWS SDKs

+14. If the compute/worker nodes are running jobs on an EC2 instance without